Profit and Loss (PNL): An Easy Guide for E-com Businesses

 - Identify risks and opportunities for growth: Highlight potential risks and opportunities for growth.

-- Track financial progress over time: Comparing PNL statements from different periods helps businesses track their financial progress over time.
+- Track financial progress over time: Comparing PnL statements from different periods helps businesses track their financial progress over time.

 - Help businesses make informed decisions: Provide essential information for businesses to make informed decisions about future goals and strategies.